Excel Compare Two Columns (Table of Contents)

 Arguments

-- lookup_value – is the value that is used as reference while looking up
+- lookup_value – the value used as a reference while looking up

 - table_array – is the table/range of the data within which we want to check specific values based on the lookup value.

-- col_index_num – is the column number in the range of data from which we are going to get the values after lookup.
+- col_index_num – is the column number in the range of data from which we will get the values after lookup.

 - Range_lookup – is an optional argument that specifies whether we need an exact matching value (FALSE) or approximate matching values (TRUE).

-We will see some examples using which we can specify how to compare two columns in Excel using the VLOOKUP function.
+We will see some examples to specify how to compare two columns in Excel using the VLOOKUP function.

 Examples of Compare Two Columns in Excel using VLOOKUP